Fair City Athletic F.C.: Cup competitions

 The 1888–89 Scottish Cup was the club's most successful, reaching the fourth round (last 26).
 The club welcomed Arbroath F.C. to Balhousie Park, but, in wretched conditions, the visitors were 3–0 up at half-time, and, although City pulled one goal back, Arbroath also struck the woodwork twice.
 In the 1890–91 Scottish Cup the club gained its biggest win in the competition, 11–0 at Crieff F.C., but Montrose F.C. knocked City out in the third round.

 By now, St Johnstone had caught up with the Fair City within Perth.
 The Saints won the Perthshire Cup in 1889–90, and, when the clubs met in the 1890–91 Perthshire Cup, St Johnstone won 4–1.
+A demonstration of the changing fortunes came when the Northern League balloted members as to which of the two Perth clubs should be admitted as a member, and the Saints won the vote easily.

 The Fair City finally won the Perthshire Cup in 1893–94, but by default, as St Johnstone refused to play the final; on the day of the match, City played Vale of Leven F.C. instead, winning 5–2 "to the surprise of everyone".

 The club won the competition again in 1897–98, beating Rob Roy F.C. of Callander in a replayed final at Recreation Park.
 For the match, the club changed at the Waverley Park hotel, and, en routel, their brake lost a wheel and overturned, but fortunately none of the players was seriously injured.

 The club successfully retained the trophy in 1898–99.
 The club hammered St Johnstone 9–0 in the semi-final, although the Saints were not fielding a first choice side, and beat Vale of Atholl F.C.
 5–2 in the final at Recreation Park, in front of a record 3,000 crowd.